14 Top-Rated Beaches in Panama

-With coastline and islands along the Caribbean Sea and the Pacific Ocean, Panama is home to some fantastic beaches.
-Beaches along Panama's Pacific Coast are mainly long and wide with large waves, ideal for surfing, while the Caribbean side offers smaller beaches with calm waters, perfect for swimming and relaxing.
-Many of Panama's best beaches can actually be found on palm-fringed islands in the Caribbean.
+As a rule of thumb, beaches along Panama's Pacific Coast are mainly long and wide with large waves, ideal for surfing, while the Caribbean side offers smaller beaches with calm waters, perfect for swimming and relaxing.
+Many of Panama's best beaches are found on palm-fringed islands in the Caribbean.

 To help plan your trip, see our picks for the best beaches in Panama.